keboola/connection-docs/writers/database/mysql/index.md

 {: .image-popup}
 ![Screenshot - Table Columns](/writers/database/mysql/table-columns.png)

-For each column you can specify:
+For each column you can specify its

-- **name** in the destination database; You can also use the select box in the table header to bulk convert the case of all names.
+- **name** in the destination database; you can also use the select box in the table header to bulk convert the case of all names.
-- **data type** (one of [MySQL data types](https://dev.mysql.com/doc/refman/8.0/en/data-types.html)); You can also use the select box in the table header to bulk set the type for all columns.
-Setting the data type to `IGNORE` means that column will not be present in the destination table.
+- **data type** (one of [MySQL data types](https://dev.mysql.com/doc/refman/8.0/en/data-types.html)); you can also use the select box in the table header to bulk set the type for all columns.
+Setting the data type to `IGNORE` means that the column will not be present in the destination table.
-- **nullable**; When checked, the column will be marked as nullable and empty values (`''`) in that column will be converted to `NULL`.
+- **nullable**; when checked, the column will be marked as nullable and empty values (`''`) in that column will be converted to `NULL`.
 Use this for non-string columns with missing data.
-- **default value**; The provided value will be set as the [default value of the column](https://dev.mysql.com/doc/refman/8.0/en/data-type-defaults.html) in target table.
+- **default value**; the provided value will be set as the [default value of the column](https://dev.mysql.com/doc/refman/8.0/en/data-type-defaults.html) in the target table.

-When done configuring the columns, don't forget to **Save** the settings.
+When done configuring the columns, don't forget to **save** the settings.

 ### Load Options
 At the top of the page, you can specify the target table name and additional load options.
-There are two main options how the writer can write data to tables --- **Full load** mode and **Incremental** mode.
+There are two main options how the writer can write data to tables --- **Full Load** and **Incremental Load**.

 {: .image-popup}
 ![Screenshot - Table Options](/writers/database/mysql/table-options.png)

-In the **Incremental** mode, the data are bulk inserted into the destination table and the table structure must match (including the data types).
+In the **Incremental Load** mode, the data are bulk inserted into the destination table and the table structure must match (including the data types).
 That means the structure of the target table will not be modified.
 If the target table doesn't exist, it will be created.
 If a primary key is defined on the table, the data is [upserted](https://en.wikipedia.org/wiki/Merge_(SQL)).
 If no primary key is defined, the data is inserted.

-In the **Full load** mode, the table is completely overwritten including the table structure.
+In the **Full Load** mode, the table is completely overwritten including the table structure.
 The table is removed using the [`DROP`](https://dev.mysql.com/doc/refman/8.0/en/drop-table.html) command and recreated.
 The `DROP` command needs to acquire a [table-level lock](https://dev.mysql.com/doc/refman/8.0/en/lock-tables.html).
 This means that if the database is used by other applications which acquire table-level locks, the writer may freeze waiting for the locks to be released.

-Additionally, you can specify a **Primary key** of the table a simple column **Data filter** and a filter for [incremental processing](/storage/tables/#incremental-processing).
+Additionally, you can specify a **primary key** of the table, a simple column **data filter**, and a filter for [incremental processing](/storage/tables/#incremental-processing).